 In extreme conditions, when your hands lose dexterity due to excessive cold or hypothermia, longer rods can be truly helpful to start a fire with the least effort.

 However, if you’re looking for a compact rod to use once in a while, you can go for smaller 3 or 4-inch ferro rods.
-For ensured convenience, choose a 5 or 6-inch long ferro rod with a thickness of 0.375 to 0.5 inches.
+For ensured convenience, choose a 5 or 6-inch long ferro rod with a 0.375 to 0.5 inches thickness.

 I recommend a Bayite 4 inch Ferro Rod with Paracord lanyard.
 This gives it a good grip, its very affordable, and easy to store and transport.